X-czh/flink/docs/content/docs/ops/upgrading.md

 ## API compatibility guarantees

-The classes & members of the Java/Scala APIs that are intended for users are annotated with the following stability annotations:
+The classes & members of the Java APIs that are intended for users are annotated with the following stability annotations:
 * `Public`
 * `PublicEvolving`
 * `Experimental`